 My work has ranged from one-to-one support and mentoring right through to the design and delivery of new tools, networks and funding initiatives.
 Some examples are included below.

 “Greg’s workshop was engaging and creative.
-It allowed the students to approach enterprise problems in a new and innovative way”
+It encouraged the participants to approach problems in a new and innovative way”

 – University careers adviser